 The research on eggs and cardiovascular health is enough to confuse anyone.
 Research shows that most of the cholesterol in our blood is made by our liver, not from what we eat (3).
 However others conclude that dietary cholesterol may increase the prevalence of CVD (4).

-And while eggs do have a significant amount of cholesterol (~207 mg cholesterol in 1 large Grade A egg), they also have an abundance of healthy nutrients and bioactive components (5).
+And while eggs do have a significant amount of cholesterol (~207 mg cholesterol in 1 large Grade A egg), they also have an abundance of healthy nutrients (5).

 However, a meta-analysis shows evidence that a larger intake of dietary cholesterol and eggs can increase CVD risk and overall CVD mortality (4).
-More specifically, they state:
+More specifically, it states that:

-While this does not mean that you should avoid eggs altogether, it does mean you should limit overconsumption.
-For most adults in the general population, one egg per day is adequate at providing nutritional benefits without an increase in CVD risk.
+While this does not mean that you need to avoid eggs altogether, it does mean you should limit overconsumption.
+For most adults in the general population, one egg per day is adequate at providing nutritional benefits without increasing the risk of heart disease.

 There are a few different options you can use in place of eggs.
 Some are great to use in baking, while others may not be.
 For example, mashed banana and applesauce are often used when baking.
 While aquafaba, the liquid from a can of chickpeas, is not as common.
-Here are a few egg-free baking subtitutes you may want to try:
+Here are a few egg-free baking substitutes to try:

 |Mashed banana||Make sure flavor is compatible with other ingredients; use 1/4 cup mashed banana for each egg called for|